madfam-io/plinto/.serena/memories/resend_email_migration_complete.md

 ## Summary

-Successfully migrated from SendGrid to Resend for all email delivery in Plinto platform.
+Successfully migrated from SendGrid to Resend for all email delivery in Janua platform.
 This migration provides better developer experience, modern API, superior deliverability, and significant cost savings for enterprise email volumes.

 ## What Was Implemented